-SONI 1014 Principles of Sound and Acoustic
+SONI 1014 Principles of Sound and Acoustic 2 Credits

 This is an introductory course in the physic of sound and acoustics.
-Topics include the nature of simple harmonic waves, logarithms and antilogarithms, sound intensity and sound pressure, the decibel, complex waves, resonance and filtering, distortion, and sound transmission.
+Topics include the nature of sound waves, simple harmonic logarithms and antilogarithms, sound intensity and sound pressure, the decibel, complex waves, resonance and filtering, distortion, and sound transmission.
 The course introduces the use of instruments such as oscilloscopes, function generators, frequency counters, computerized filters and digital signal analyzers, speakers, equalizers, crossover networks, amplifiers, etc., basic sound system and functions of these.